cyberdayag/HackTheBox/README.md

 ---

-**Note:** All machines in this repository were solved personally and independently without relying on external write-ups or guides.
-These reports reflect my own learning process and methodologies.
+**Note:** All machines in this repository were pwned on my own.
+Each solution was based either on prior experience or on studying the relevant tools